Leave this site

 This SOP has been assessed as medium risk.

-Notwithstanding 7.1, this SOP will be reviewed yearly with the next review scheduled for March 2025.
+7.2.
+Notwithstanding 7.1, this SOP will be reviewed every two years with the next review scheduled for July 2026.

-Kent Police has measures in place to protect the security of your data in accordance with our Information Management Policy (Policy W1000 – Information Management).
+Kent Police has measures in place to protect the security of your data in accordance with our Information Management policy.

 Kent Police will hold data in accordance with our Records Review, Retention and Disposal Policy (Policy W1012 – Records Review, Retention and Disposal).